Good Pine, Louisiana

 Good Pine is an unincorporated community and census-designated place (CDP) in La Salle Parish, Louisiana, United States.
 It was first listed as a CDP in the 2020 census with a population of 259.

-Good Pine is located on U.S. Route 84, 1.8 mi west-northwest of Jena.
+Good Pine is located on U.S. Route 84, 1.8 mi west-northwest of downtown Jena but much of the area has been annexed so it is increasingly a neighborhood of Jena.
 The Good Pine Lumber Company Building and the Trout-Good Pine School, which are both listed on the National Register of Historic Places, are located in Good Pine.

 Demographics

+Good Pine first appeared as a census designated place in the 2020 U.S. census.

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.